AI4Bharat/IndicXlit/app/README.md

 # AI4Bharat Transliteration Application

-A deep transliteration engine for major languages of the Indian sub-continent.
+A deep transliteration engine for major languages of the Indian subcontinent.

 This package provides support for:
 1. Python Library for transliteration from Roman to Native text (using Transformer-based models)